-I am delighted to share my friend Nicholas Amato’s second book, Moving from Stress to Joy is now available.
+I am delighted to share Nicholas Amato’s second book, Moving from Stress to Joy is now available.

 A Catholic priest since 1970, Amato has served more than 20 years as a pastor.
 He is a graduate of the Shalem Institute in Washington, where he served as adjunct faculty member and is also an Associate of Mepkin Trappist Abbey in South Carolina leading contemplative retreats there.
 Over the years, he has served on the Spiritual Formation staff of Saint Luke Institute in Maryland and is the co-creator of the Mepkin Priest Wellness Program.